-- AMR papers do not normally go back to the original referees, but are commented on by editorial board members and associate editors.
+- AMR papers do not normally go back to the original referees, but are commented on by editorial board members.

 - Authors should email the final version of accepted papers to firstname.lastname@example.org and indicate in the accompanying note that it is the final accepted version.

-- Authors should carefully check that the final version of their manuscript conforms to the TCS house style as specified in the Notes for Contributors.
-These can be found by hitting the Instructions and Forms button which is available on each page of the TCS Manuscript Central website.
+- Authors should carefully check that the final version of their manuscript conforms to the TCS house style as specified within these guidelines.

 - The final version needs to be formatted in double space, with endnotes and not footnotes.

 Notes for Contributors are also available inside the back cover of each copy of the Theory, Culture & Society journal.

 A short biographical note (max.
 100 words) should be included at the end of the article (this time in the same document).